 Once upon a time I was a single college student in a one-room dorm and it didn’t take much to keep it clean.
-Fast forward a few years and I was married to an amazing (but super neat and orderly) guy (random story-we met walking across the country) and had a couple of kids who weren’t so neat and orderly!
+Fast forward a few years and I was married to an amazing (but super neat and orderly) guy and had a couple of kids who weren’t so neat and orderly!
 I needed an all-purpose cleaner that worked, STAT!

-I soon learned that child is a synonym for maker-of-dirt-and-messes-while-being-absolutely-adorable and was amazed at the messes my two little kids could make.
+As a mom, I soon learned that child is a synonym for “maker-of-dirt-and-messes-while-being-absolutely-adorable” and was amazed at the messes my toddlers could make.

-After I learned about all the chemicals that are contained in household cleaning products and that I could make healthier ones at home, I started making my own.
+I learned about all the chemicals that are contained in most commercial household cleaning products and found that I could make healthier ones at home.
 One of the hardest ones to create was a homemade all-purpose cleaner, but I finally found one that works well (and my kids have tested it hard!).
 In fact, I’ve calculated that over the years, I’ve saved over $200 making this myself!

-There is some debate about borax and if it safe to use in homemade cleaners or not.
+Important note: There is some debate about borax and if it is safe to use in homemade cleaners or not.
 I personally feel it is safe to use and much safer than most cleaning products, but this article has a good breakdown of the information and my thoughts on it.
 Don’t agree?
 Just leave it out.

 - 1 tsp borax